lessthen3/GGPO4ALL/README.md

 __GGPO4ALL does not handle serialization of data anymore__

 Instead GGPO4ALL expects all data to be fed in as a byte stream of serialized (and possibly compressed) data.
-All state information will be held in a FrameState struct.
 GGPO4ALL will use this raw byte data to track overall state and any sync issues that may occur during runtime.

 __Sessions__